Zaidizz96/songr/README.md

 - `songCount`: The number of songs in the album.
 - `length`: The length of the album in seconds.
 - `imageUrl`: A link to the album's cover art.

+## Song Class
+The Song class represents a Song's information and has the following attributes:

+- `title` : the title of the song
+- `length` : length of the song
+- `trackNumber`: number of the track